 The Bahamas Stamps and Postal History

 Bahamas Stamps – The use of postage stamps began in April 1858 using Great Britain stamps, which were cancelled "A05" at Nassau.
-The use of British stamps in the Bahamas was however brief as in the following year the Bahamian post office became independent and issued its own 1d value from June 1859.
+The use of British stamps in the Bahamas was however brief, as in the following year the Bahamian post office became independent and issued its own 1d value from June 1859.
 These featured the "Chalon" portrait of Queen Victoria.
-This was along with symbols of the islands (pineapple and conch shell) and were only used locally.
+This was along with symbols of the islands (pineapple and conch shells) and was only used locally.
 In 1861 4d and 6d values were introduced, with a 1s stamp appearing in 1865.
 In 1901, the Bahamas became one of the Empire's first producers of a pictorial stamp, with a depiction of the Queen's Staircase in Nassau.